rdevans87/NoSQL_FitnessTracker/README.md

 ## Usage

-Open terminal from `server.js`
+Open terminal from `server.js` file in local directory.

-Run `npm start` or `node server` from command-line.
+Run `npm start` or `node server` from the command-line.

 Establish connection to localhost: 3000 in `Mongo Atlas`.

 Navigate to `http://localhost:3000/` in browser window.

+A fully functional Fitness Tracker App will be ready to use as soon as the page load.

+avail`features` of this are listed below.

+Please note, There are no further requirement to use this Application.

+Use this App without installation visiting the deployed on Herok
+## Features

+When the page loads, users are given the option to create a new workout or continue with their last workout.

+When the user loads the page, they

+This app includes the following features:

+  * Add exercises to the most recent workout plan.
+  * Add new exercises to a new workout plan.
+  * View the combined weight of multiple exercises from the past seven workouts on the `stats` page.
+  * View the total duration of each workout from the past seven  workouts on the `stats` page.